bitcoindevkit/bitcoindevkit.org/content/repl/_index.md

 # REPL

-The [magical-bitcoin-wallet](https://github.com/magicalbitcoin/magical-bitcoin-wallet) repo has a very minimalistic interactive shell that acts both as a reference implementation of a wallet and a tool to quickly experiment with descriptors and transactions.
+The [bdk](https://github.com/bitcoindevkit/bdk) repo has a very minimalistic interactive shell called `repl` that acts both as a reference implementation of a wallet and a tool to quickly experiment with descriptors and transactions.